Dev-Mfundo/dev-mfundo/README.md

 - **[](#)** – A React-based...
 Still a work in progress!
 - **[](#)** – A React-based...
 Still a work in progress!

-Check out my repositories for more projects and experiments!
+Check out my repositories for more projects

 ## 🌍 Let's Connect!
-I’m always excited to connect with other developers and learn from each other.
+I’m always excited to connect with other developers.
 Whether you’re a fellow learner or an experienced dev, feel free to drop me a message or send a pull request!

 Ujesu athi let's connect! ✨